History of De La Salle University: Recent history

 Based on Scopus-indexed papers, De La Salle University was named the country's most productive research university in March 2020.
 In 2019, DLSU published over 600 Scopus-indexed publications, the most by any Philippine institution in a single calendar year.
 DLSU's publications account for almost 15% of the nation's research output.

 DLSU had 4,113 indexed publications in the database by June 2020, which was the second-highest number among Philippine higher education institutions (HEIs).
 According to Scopus' most recent citation database, DLSU's 2019 statistics were 729, keeping it as the country's top research institution.

+In September 2024, a student from the university won the 2024 James Dyson Award in the Philippines for his underground monitoring system that provides real-time video feeds of the Earth's subsurface.
+In September 2025, three of the university's professors were included in Research.com's list of World's Best Scientists 2025 in their respective fields.